Barelidap/Tass-from-Temu/README.md

 - real-time object detection and tracking
 - rendered visitor analytics
 - responsive browser-based visualization
+- completed-visit statistics displayed beside the video stream
+- automatic dashboard updates after every successful SQLite insert
+- an API endpoint for retrieving the latest aggregated statistics
+- a Server-Sent Events stream for database update notifications

+The video and statistics use separate communication channels.
+The annotated frames are delivered through the continuous MJPEG stream, while completed-visit statistics are retrieved through a JSON API.
+A Server-Sent Events connection notifies the browser whenever the SQLite database receives a new completed visit.

 This architecture cleanly separates the computer vision pipeline from the presentation layer, making it easy to extend the project with future dashboards, REST APIs, or remote monitoring capabilities.